Ahmad Muʽazzam: Early life

 On 23 May 1836 at Pulau Maulana, Pekan, Che Puan Long, a wife of the 22nd Bendahara of the Johor Empire, Tun Ali, gave birth to a son Wan Ahmad, for whom an Arab, Habib Abdullah ibni Omar Al-Attas foretold he would lead a great future.
-Wan Ahmad is the patrilineal descendant of the 13th Bendahara who was proclaimed as the 10th Sultan of Johor, Abdul Jalil Shah IV.
-After the accession, Abdul Jalil was given the special province of the Bendaharas, who ruled the state as the vassal of the Johor sultanate.
-However, during the reign of Tun Abdul Majid, and with the gradual dismemberment of the empire, Pahang's status changed from a provincial state (Tanah Pegangan) to a fiefdom (Tanah Kurnia), thus the reigning Bendahara assumed the title Raja Bendahara (king grand vizier).
-It was not until 1853, when Pahang under the rule of his father, formally declared independence.
+Wan Ahmad was the patrilineal descendant of the 13th Bendahara who was proclaimed as the 10th Sultan of Johor, Abdul Jalil Shah IV.
+After the accession, Abdul Jalil was given the special province of the bendaharas, who ruled the state as the vassal of the Johor Sultanate.
+However, during the reign of Tun Abdul Majid, and with the gradual dismemberment of the empire, Pahang's status changed from a provincial state (Tanah Pegangan) to a fiefdom (Tanah Kurnia), thus the reigning bendahara assumed the title raja bendahara.
+It was not until 1853 that Pahang, under the rule of his father, formally declared independence.

-Wan Ahmad was educated privately in his father's court.
-He was granted Kuantan and Endau as his fief by his father when he was at a very young age.
-However, he was opposed in his control of these territories by his brother, after the latter's succession in 1857.
+Wan Ahmad was educated privately at his father's court.
+He was granted Kuantan and Endau as his fief by his father when he was very young.
+However, his control of these territories was opposed by his brother, after the latter's succession in 1857.

 Civil war

-The dispute over the territories of Kuantan and Endau prompted Wan Ahmad to oppose his brother.
+The dispute over the territories of Kuantan and Endau prompted Wan Ahmad to oppose his elder brother Tun Mutahir.
 The tensions among the two brothers escalated into a bitter civil war, shortly after the death of their father in 1857.
-His elder brother, Tun Mutahir was supported by Johor to the south, and by the British Straits Settlements who were then opposing the Siamese Rattanakosin Kingdom.
+Tun Mutahir was supported by Johor to the south, and by the British Straits Settlements who were then opposing the Siamese Rattanakosin Kingdom.
 Wan Ahmad, 22 years old at that time, was helped by the Terengganu faction, a Malay sultanate to the north, and by the Siamese.
 Both sides, whose outside supporters had ulterior motives, engaged chiefly in raids and ambushes, with occasional battles near fortifications along the vast riverine system of Pahang.
-Siamese vessels sent to assist Wan Ahmad in 1862 were routed by the British warships.
-The war ceased soon after Wan Ahmad's troops conquered and established control over a number of important towns and regions in the interior, and eventually seizing the capital, Pekan.
+Siamese vessels sent to assist Wan Ahmad in 1862 were routed by British warships.
+The war ceased soon after Wan Ahmad's troops captured and established control over a number of important towns and regions in the interior, and eventually seized the capital, Pekan.
 Tun Mutahir retreated to Temai and in May 1863, he fled to Kuala Sedili, where he died with his son Wan Koris.

 Ahmad owed his victory in the war partly to his outstanding ability as a field commander.
-The victor was formally installed ruler by his chiefs with the title Bendahara Siwa Raja Tun Ahmad, thus ended the fratricidal struggle between the two brothers.
-The new Raja Bendahara signaled his victory by proclaiming amnesty to those chiefs and subjects who had aided his enemies.
+He was formally installed as ruler by his chiefs with the title Bendahara Siwa Raja Tun Ahmad.
+Ahmad proclaimed amnesty to those chiefs and subjects who had aided his enemies.
 He also rewarded the wealthy businessmen who had rendered him financial assistance during the war by leasing to them the state's salt and opium monopolies.

-The sultan was appointed an Honorary Knight Commander of the Order of St Michael and St George (KCMG) in the November 1902 Birthday Honours list.
+The Sultan was appointed an Honorary Knight Commander of the Order of St Michael and St George (KCMG) in the November 1902 Birthday Honours list.